ni/measurement-plugin-python/README.md

 To Statically register the examples provided, the user can copy the example directory with the service config file with the startup batch file, to the search paths and follow the [Setting Up the Example Measurements](#setting-up-the-example-measurements) section to set up the measurements.

-Note: The startup batch file can be modified accordingly if the user wants to run with a custom Python distribution or virtual environment
+Note: The startup batch file can be modified accordingly if the user wants to run with a custom Python distribution or virtual environment.

-### Create a Batch File That Runs a Python Measurement
+### Create a Batch File That Starts a Python Measurement Service

-The batch file used for static registration is responsible for starting the Python Scripts.
+The batch file used for static registration is responsible for starting the Python measurement service.

-Typical Batch File:
+Typical batch file:

 ``` cmd
 "<path_to_python_exe>" "<path_to_measurement_file>"
 ```

-Examples to start the fictitious file named `foo_measurement.py`:
+Examples to start `measurement.py`:

 1. Using the Python system distribution

     ```cmd
-    python foo_measurement.py
+    python measurement.py
     ```

 2. Using the virtual environment

     ```cmd
     REM Windows
-    .\.venv\Scripts\python.exe foo_measurement.py
+    .venv\Scripts\python.exe measurement.py

     REM Linux
-    .venv/bin/python foo_measurement.py
+    .venv/bin/python measurement.py
     ```

 ### Create Executable for Python Scripts

-To create an executable from a measurement, measurement authors can use the [pyinstaller](https://www.pyinstaller.org/) tooling.
-During the executable creation, the user can also embed the User Interface file using the `--add-data "<path_of_the_UI_File>;."`.
+To create an executable from a measurement, measurement authors can use the [PyInstaller](https://www.pyinstaller.org/) tooling.
+During the executable creation, the user can also embed the user interface file using the `--add-data "<path_of_the_UI_File>;."`.

-Typical Pyinstaller command to build executable.
+Typical PyInstaller command to build executable:

 ```cmd
 pyinstaller --onefile --console --add-data "<path_of_the_UI_File>;." --paths .venv\Lib\site-packages\ <path_of_the_measurement_script>